-General Geology .- Lectures: Monday, Wednesday and Fri-1. day, 10-11 a. m.
-Excursions and Laboratory: Friday afternoons.
+1. General Geology.-Lectures: Monday, Wednesday and Friday, 10-11 a. m.
+Excursions and Laboratory: Tuesday and Friday afternoons.
+(One afternoon a week is the full requirement).

 Pre-requisite.-Matriculation Chemistry.

 The lectures will consist of a general survey of the whole field of Geology.
 A large part of the time will be devoted to Dynamical and Structural Geology.
 Historical Geology will deal mainly with the North American Continent, tracing its development, and that of life upon it, from early times to the present day.